 With the collective ambition of widening and deepening understanding of Vaughan Williams’s music, the Vaughan Williams Charitable Trust is coordinating the efforts of the key organisations promoting his legacy during the anniversary year.

-Under the banner of RVW 150, a national PR campaign will be launched on 12 October 2021 – a year to the day before the anniversary itself – when key dates and performances for the anniversary year will be announced.
-A complete list of works with links to the publishers of each work will be published on this site and all partner organisations will be contacting festivals, orchestras, choirs, chamber groups, opera, ballet and theatre companies, brass bands and folk musicians, whether amateur or professional, to encourage performances across all genres which celebrate Vaughan Williams in the anniversary year.
+A complete list of works with links to the publishers of each work will be published on this site (Autumn 2020) and all partner organisations will be contacting festivals, orchestras, choirs, chamber groups, opera, ballet and theatre companies, brass bands and folk musicians, whether amateur or professional, to encourage performances across all genres which celebrate Vaughan Williams in the anniversary year.